At a Glance

 ✨Demonstrate Your Teaching Skills

 Prepare to showcase your teaching abilities.
 You might be asked to conduct a mini-training session or explain a first aid technique.
-Practise clear communication and engaging presentation styles to impress the interviewers.
+Practise clear communication and engaging presentation styles to leave a lasting impression.